communote-github-user/psyphant.github.io/doc/user_functions_write_notes.md

 Communote offers the possibility of adding attachments to the note and sharing them with other users.
 The standard configuration limits the data size to 10 MB.
 Please contact your Administrator, if you would like to know the exact size limit of the attachments.

-You can add an attachment to your note by chosing the option "attachments" below the editor.
+You can add an attachment to your note by choosing the option "attachments" below the editor.
 You can now choose a file from your computer and add it to your note.
 Before sending in your note, you can re-check the attachment and erase it if that's necessary.

 ![](images/editor_attachments.png)